 - Your recipient’s bank routing and account numbers.

 Whichever transfer option you choose, you’ll need a Citibank checking, savings or money market account.
 International money transfers are sent the same business day if received before 5:15 p.m.
 ET.

 How much do Citibank international wire transfers cost?

 The cost you’ll pay for making a transfer with Citibank depends on the type of account you have with Citibank.
 Here is a breakdown of the costs:

 - From your Citibank account to any Citibank account in the US or selected other countries: free.

 - From your Citibank account to any account abroad:

-Because it’s a global bank, Citibank can typically offer more competitive exchange rates than banks with a presence in the US only.
+Because it’s a global bank, Citibank can typically offer more competitive exchange rates than US-based banks.

 What types of transfers can I make with Citibank?

 - One-off transfers.
 Send a one-time transfer from your Citibank account.